We won't quiz you, but you should add these to your vocabulary.

-Academic Advisor —staff or faculty member that provides student assistance with academic planning, campus resources, and registration.
+Academic Advisor — Staff or faculty member who helps student with academic planning, campus resources and registration.

-Co-Requisite —a course that you must take at the same time as another course; the co-requisite course gives you the complementary knowledge you need to succeed in both courses.
+Co-Requisite — A course that must be taken at the same time as another course; the co-requisite course provides the complementary knowledge needed to succeed in both courses.

-Credit —the numerical value awarded upon completion of specified studies, usually based on class meeting length and frequency.
+Credit — The numerical value awarded upon completion of specified studies, usually based on hours of class meetings per week.
 UTC states credit in semester hours.

-Full-Time/Part-Time —students are classified as full time if they are registered for 12 credit hours or more.
-Students registered for 6 to 11 credit hours are classified as part-time.
-Students with less than 6 credit hours are considered less than part-time.
+Full-Time/Part-Time — Students registered for 12 or more credit hours are classified as full-time.
+Students registered for six to 11 credit hours are classified as part-time.
+Students registered for fewer than six credit hours are considered less than part-time.

-My MocsNet Account —the portal for faculty, students and staff to access resources on campus.
-To login to MocsNet, go to www.utc.edu and click on My MocsNet then enter your UTCID and password in the Login box.
-From there, you can access academic information, financial aid, and registering for classes.
+My MocsNet Account — The portal for faculty, students and staff to access resources on campus.
+To login to MocsNet, go to www.utc.edu, click on My MocsNet, then enter UTCID and password in the Login box.
+From there, it’s possible to access academic information, financial aid and register for classes.

-Tuition and Fees —sum of money due for instruction, maintenance, and access to campus resources.
-Tuition fees do not include books and parking.
+Tuition and Fees — Sum of money due for instruction, maintenance and access to campus resources.
+Tuition and fees do not include textbooks and parking.